sparkfun/SparkFun_RTK_Firmware/docs/permanent_base.md

 ## Gather Raw GNSS Data

 Once you’ve got the antenna into a location where it *will not move or be moved* we need to establish its location.
-Open u-center and verify that you can get a lock and see 25+ satellites with your ZED-F9P.
+Power on your RTK unit and verify that you can get a lock and see 25+ satellites.
 Assuming you’ve got good reception, we now need to set the receiver to output raw data from the satellites.

 You will need a microSD card that is 1GB up to 32GB formatted for FAT16 or FAT32.